dbuenzli/fmt/README.md

 depends on the Unix library.
 The optional `Fmt_cli` library that provides command line support for Fmt depends on [`Cmdliner`][1].

-Fmt is distributed under the BSD3 license.
+Fmt is distributed under the ISC license.

 [1]: http://erratique.ch/software/cmdliner